AllenSandersCGLA/demo-github-repo/README.md

 *Update from VS Code*

-Update from the branch my-branch
+Update from the branch my-branch (Is this any better?)